 - Social proof- Using reviews, recommendations, and testimonials boost your trust factor with your audience.
 88% of online users trust reviews as much as a personal recommendation.

 If they are coming from a search engine then they might not believe you when you toot your own horn.
-However, as you can see below, your clients can build you up.

 - Detail and length– Consider the amount of detail and length you have for your landing page.
 If you have a technical audience, you need to have a very detailed landing page that is long and filled with content.